10 Biggest Cruise Rip Offs And How To Avoid Them

 The other great thing is tours by locals.
-There are many companies set up which will have locals that live, work, grow up in an area, and they will take you around often for free and you just pay them a gratuity as a thanks for those tours.
-You can find all of those online if you just search for things like ‘tours by locals’ and the name of the port that you’re going to.
+There are many companies set up which will have locals that live or work in an area, and they will take you around.
+Sometimes, these are free and you just pay them a gratuity as a thanks for those tours.
+You can find all of those online.
+Just search for things like ‘tours by locals’ and the name of the port that you’re going to.

 The key thing when you are looking at cruise excursions to avoid being ripped off is take a look at just how close places are to the port.
-You can often find that some of the excursions are very easily walkable from the port and there’s actually a big premium being taken by the cruise line there.
+You can often find that some of the excursions are very easily walkable from the port.

 If you want things like a day at the beach, take a look at things like resort passes.
 You can often find them online, either directly through the hotel site, (or again you can just search for resort passes in the place you’re going) and you’ll find you can often go to the same resort or similar results for significantly less money than you’re going to be paying for the cruise line.

-So definitely take a look at different alternatives.
-You may end up that you decide you want to stick with the cruise line because you like the security of knowing that the cruise ship will wait for you if the excursion runs late, which all the other options the cruise line does not guarantee they will wait for you.
+So, definitely take a look at different alternatives.
+You may decide you want to stick with the cruise line because you like the security of knowing that the cruise ship will wait for you if the excursion runs late.

 #3 Spa Treatments